TimvanScherpenzeel/profiling-research/README.md

 If you are CPU bound when rendering it is likely because of too many draw calls.
 This is a common problems and the solution is often to combine draw calls to reduce the cost.
 This quite often means combining several meshes into a single mesh.
 The actual cost of the CPU is in many areas.
 The renderer needs to process each object (culling, material, lighting, collision, update).
 The more complex your materials the higher the cost at creation time.
 The renderer needs to prepare GPU commands to set up state for each draw call and do the actual API call.
 In WebGL there is a small but significant overhead due to strict validation of the shader code.
 The underlying graphics driver validates the commands further and creates a command buffer for the hardware.

 In order to reduce the mesh draw calls one can use the following techniques:
-- Reduce the object count (e.g. static meshes, dynamic meshes and mesh particles)
+- Reduce the object count (e.g. static meshes, dynamic meshes and mesh particles).
-- Reduce the view distance
+- Reduce the far view distance on your camera's.
 - Adjust the field of view of your camera's to be smaller in order to have less objects in the view frustum.
-- Reduce the amount of elements per draw call (e.g. combine textures into texture maps, use LOD models)
+- Reduce the amount of elements per draw call (e.g. combine textures into texture atlases, use LOD models).
 - Disable features on a mesh like custom depth, shadow casting and shadow receiving.
-- Change light sources to not shadow cast or have a tighter bounding volume (view cone, attenuation radius)
+- Change light sources to not shadow cast or have a tighter bounding volume (view cone, attenuation radius).
-- Use hardware instancing where possible as it reduces the driver overhead per draw call (e.g. mesh particles)
+- Use hardware instancing where possible as it reduces the driver overhead per draw call (e.g. mesh particles).
+- Reduce the depth of your scene graph.
+Compute the visible scene nodes only when the scene graph changes.

 If you are CPU bound by other parts of your application there is likely some other issue in your codebase.